Tipperary County Council, Environment Section Protocol for Dealing with Noise Complaints.

 “Public nuisance” would apply where there is a threat to the health and/or comfort of the public/community as a whole.

-Complaints about noise nuisance should be made directly to Tipperary County Council’s Environment & Climate Action Department through Customer Services department.
+Complaints about noise nuisance should be made directly to Tipperary County Council’s Environment & Climate Action Section through Customer Services department.

 Where feasible, a Noise Log should be used to report incidents of noise nuisance and the maximum amount of detail possible should be provided.
 This is available on the website at Noise Log

-• Traffic and Transport related Noise will be referred to the Roads Department
+• Traffic and Transport related Noise will be referred to the Roads Section

 • Planning Enforcement-Related noise issues will be dealt with by Planning section Enforcement staff

-• Noise arising from Local Authority Rental properties is dealt with by the Housing Department under the terms of the relevant tenancy agreement.
+• Noise arising from Local Authority Rental properties is dealt with by the Housing Section under the terms of the relevant tenancy agreement.

-Tipperary County Council will not investigate or pursue noise-nuisance complaints which are received anonymously.
+Tipperary County Council will not investigate or pursue noise-nuisance complaints which are received anonymously including those that do not offer contact details such as a phone number or an address where noise nuisance is being experienced .
 This is due to the inherent difficulty in identifying and assessing impact in such circumstances.

 Tipperary County Council will investigate and, where warranted and feasible, will pursue action up to and including enforcement action in relation to all such complaints.